 WATER MANAGEMENT IN GREEN BUILDING

 Minimizing water use is achieved by installing greywater and rainwater catchment systems that recycle water for irrigation or toilet flushing; water-efficient appliances, such as low flow showerheads self-closing or spray taps; low-flush toilets, or waterless composting toilets.
-Installing point of use hot water system and logging pipes saves on water heating.
+Installing point-of-use hot water systems and logging pipes saves on water heating.

 RAINWATER HARVESTING IN GREEN BUILDING